Sergio Garcia wins the Masters, ends drought at the majors - News 12 Now

 Jordan Spieth, starting the final round only two shots behind, put another tee shot into the water on No. 12 long after it mattered.
 He had to birdie three of his last four holes for a 75.
 Also an afterthought was Rickie Fowler, who started one shot behind and shot 76.

-All that mattered was Garcia and Rose, who delivered a final hour as compelling as any at Augusta National.
+All that mattered was Garcia and Rose, who delivered a final hour as compelling as any at the Masters and a champion who began to wonder if he would ever win a major.

+Garcia says he has learned to accept bad bounces.
+He realized he has a “beautiful life” even if he never won a major.

+“If it, for whatever reason, didn’t happen, my life is still going to go on.
+It’s not going to be a disaster,” Garcia said.